AG-Bigiel/SCIMES/README.md

 - The code uses a newer Sklearn module.
 - Parallel processing works now.
 SpectralCloudstering automatically specifies `n_jobs=-1` to make use of all cores.
 - `tqdm` module is required and used for tracing the progress of SCIMES.
+- Uses scikit-learn instead of a deprecated version of sklearn.

 Credits